soubhagyagithub/MernChatApp-BE/README.md

-# Babble - MERN Stack Chat Application
+# BuzzChat - MERN Stack Chat Application

 Babble is a full-stack chat application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It allows users to create accounts, join chat rooms, and engage in real-time conversations with other users.
 With features like user authentication, group chats, and more, Babble provides a seamless and interactive chatting experience.